JortStamme/Controltheorylibrary/README.md

 ## Getting started
 ### Installation Dependicies
-Make sure you are in the root directory.
-To install the dependicies, type the following line of code in your system terminal or command prompt:
+To install the dependicies, copy-paste the following line of code in your system terminal or command prompt:

 `pip install -r requirements.txt`

+To install the library, copy-paste the following line of code in your system terminal or command prompt:

+`pip install controltheorylib`

 ## More details
 For more details, check the documentation [View PDF](https://raw.githubusercontent.com/JortStamme/Controltheorylibrary/main/Controltheorylib_manual.pdf).